 - Disclosure or partial disclosure (use of phrases such as ‘It’s a secret’).

-- Disturbed behaviour, e.g. depression, sudden withdrawal from activities, loss of previous skills, sleeplessness or nightmares, self-injury, showing fear or aggression to one particular person, inappropriately seductive behaviour, loss of appetite or difficulty in keeping food down.
+- Disturbed behavior, e.g. depression, sudden withdrawal from activities, loss of previous skills, sleeplessness or nightmares, self-injury, showing fear or aggression to one particular person, inappropriately seductive behaviour, loss of appetite or difficulty in keeping food down.

-- Unkempt, unwashed, smell.
+- Unkempt, unwashed appearance, smell.

 - Inappropriate dress.

 - Withdrawnness, agitation, anxiety, not wanting to be touched.

 - Change in appetite.

 - Insomnia or need for excessive sleep.

 - Low self-esteem.